The LeRay Mansion, Located On Fort Drum, A Place Rich In North Country History… And Hauntings?

 LeRay Mansion Setting Of Novels

-The LeRay Mansion has been the setting of several fiction works over its many years.
+The LeRay Mansion has been the setting of several fiction works for many years.
 One written in 1919, Little Miss By-The-Day by author Lucille Van Slyke, was a romance novel using the location as a backdrop.
-Ms. Van Slyke was able to visit the mansion and declared it to be “one of the most fascinating spots she has known in her life,” according to a Watertown Daily Times article printed in November 10, 1919.
+Ms. Van Slyke visited the mansion and declared it “one of the most fascinating spots she has known in her life,” according to a Watertown Daily Times article on November 10, 1919.
 The book is available to read for free, here.